dMajoIT/pic18f47q10-clc-vending-machine-mplab/README.md

 <!--This project demonstrate the uses of CLCs in real time applications.In this demo we will realize a 3-state Finite State Machine using CLCs and other Core Independent Peripherals(CIPs). -->

 ## Introduction
 This demo illustrates the use of Configurable Logic Cells (CLC) in designing finite state machines (FSM).
 For demonstration vending machine is implemented as 3 state FSM.
-This demo can also be used with PIC devices which has CLC peripheral, this example is built on PIC18F47Q10 device using curiosity HPC board.
-The PIC18F Q10 family of devices are equipped with 8 CLCs.
+This demo can also be used with PIC devices which has CLC peripheral, this example is built on PIC18F-Q10 device using curiosity HPC board.
+The PIC18F-Q10 family of devices are equipped with 8 CLCs.
 The Configurable Logic Cell (CLC) is a flexible peripheral that enables creation of on-chip custom logic functions for PIC® microcontrollers.
 It can be configured with basic logic functions such as Logic Gates, Flip Flops and Latches.

-## Related Application Note
+## Related Application Note(s)

 - [Using CLC in Real Time Applications](http://ww1.microchip.com/downloads/en/AppNotes/AN2912-Using-CLCs-in-Real-Time-Apps_00002912A.pdf "Using CLC in Real Time Applications")
 - [Configurable Logic Cells Tips ‘n’ Tricks](http://ww1.microchip.com/downloads/en/devicedoc/41631b.pdf "Configurable Logic Cells Tips ‘n’ Tricks")